 SHOWS FOR SCHOOLS

 With the support of Arts Council England, Pandvani108 have created an hour long performance of the Hindu epic, the Ramayana, for upper Keystage 2 and lower Kayestage 3 pupils.
-The show toured schools in Kent in February 2013 and is now available for booking elsewhere.
+The show has toured schools in Kent and is now available for booking elsewhere.

 ‘The children were mesmerized and swept away into the magical world of Rama and Sita… Many members of staff felt that this was the best thing to come to the school for a long time’ Teacher, Bromstone Primary School.